 3. Specified Individual Support

 - This type of support is available for children whose learning needs are severe, complex and lifelong.
-This is usually provided via a Statement of Special educational Need or an Education, Health and Care Plan ( EHCP).
+This is usually provided through an Education, Health and Care Plan ( EHCP).
 This means your child will have been identified by professionals as needing a particularly high level of individual or small group teaching.

-- This type of support is available for children with specific barriers to learning which cannot be overcome by Quality First Teaching and intervention groups.
+- This type of support is available for children with specific barriers to learning which cannot be addressed simply by Quality First Teaching and intervention groups.

 For your child this would mean: